Quantum circuit approximations and entanglement renormalization for the Dirac field in 1+1 dimensions: Introduction

 \subsection{Outlook}

 As mentioned, our quantum circuits implement a `holographic mapping' for the Dirac conformal field theory.
 This opens up the possibility to study many interesting questions on how quantum information is organized by such mappings, e.g., in terms of quantum error correcting properties~\cite{kim2017entanglement}.
-Since the free fermion is not an example of a theory with an AdS gravity dual (as it does not have a large central charge), this raises the question to which extent generalized holographic dualities exist for any~$1+1$~dimensional conformal field theory.

-It would also be interesting to extend our work to obtain quantum circuit descriptions of purified thermal states (the so-called thermofield double states).
-For holographic theories, such states are believed to be dual to wormholes connecting asymptotically AdS regions~\cite{maldacena2003eternal}.

-In future work we also hope to construct entanglement renormalization circuits for more general classes of conformal field theories.
-A natural starting point would be Weiss-Zumino-Witten theories, as many of these can be constructed as symmetries on a finite number of free massless fermions~\cite{fuchs1995affine}.
+In future work we hope to construct entanglement renormalization circuits for more general classes of conformal field theories.
+Recently, inspired by the present work, an analogous construction for bosonic free models has been worked out in~\cite{witteveen2020wavelet}.
+A challenging open problem is to extend the relation between wavelet analysis and quantum circuits for conformal field theories to interacting models.
+It is not at all clear that this is possible, but a natural starting point could be Wess-Zumino-Witten theories, as many of these can be constructed algebraically as symmetries on a finite number of free massless fermions~\cite{fuchs1995affine}.
+The algebraic construction of these theories is closely related to the representation theory of loop groups \cite{wassermann1998operator}, and one starting point could be to revisit this analysis of the loop group in terms of wavelet theory.

 Another direction would be to investigate entanglement renormalization from the perspective of vertex algebras.
 A recent attempt to discretize vertex algebras to a spin chain model, with a view towards quantum computer simulation of conformal field theories can be found in~\cite{zini2018conformal}.
+For MPS tensor networks it has been shown that they are sufficiently expressive to compute correlation functions for a very general class of conformal field theories using vertex algebra techniques \cite{konig2016matrix,konig2017matrix}.

 From a computational point of view it would be interesting to investigate whether a wavelet circuit can serve as a starting point for perturbation theory, and get faster convergence of MERA optimization algorithms.
+It would be interesting to develop the idea of \cite{kim2017robust} to use variational entanglement renormalization circuits to the continuous setting, and to compare with other approaches proposed to compute correlation functions using quantum computers (see, e.g.,~\cite{preskill2018quantum}).

+Finally, there is the open problem of determining the existence of a family of approximate Hilbert pair wavelets where the approximation error decreases sufficiently fast with the support of the wavelets, as discussed above~\cite{selesnick2002design,achard2017new}.